RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 In the second part of the lab, I extended the setup by adding a Windows 10 Pro workgroup VM that was not joined to the Active Directory domain.
 I configured WinRM, TrustedHosts, a Windows User Provider and a local managed account so Devolutions Server PAM could rotate the password of a local Windows user.

-The project also includes MFA for Devolutions Server users, Devolutions Gateway as an additional controlled access layer, session recording concepts and SQL database backup for the Devolutions Server environment.
+The project also includes MFA for Devolutions Server users, Devolutions Gateway as an additional controlled access layer with session recording and SQL database backup for the Devolutions Server environment.